-I have chosen to keep searching.
+I chose to keep searching.
 And real romance was worth it.

 This year I met someone, after years of singledom.
 A complete coincidence perhaps, but one which felt to me to have a near cosmic significance.
-The truth was that I had seen him once before at a distance, at a Meetup I used to attend.
-I remember thinking, “He is my kind of person.”
+The truth was that I had seen them once before at a distance, at a Meetup I used to attend.
+I remember thinking, “That is my kind of person.”
 This was from across a room, having never spoken.
-It was something about how he carried himself.
-I took note of him, but we didn’t pass by again at the group.
+It was something about how they carried themselves.
+I took note, but we didn’t pass each other by again at the group.

 So when, on a late February day, my friend who runs the group said he was meeting someone for coffee and asked me if I wanted to come along, I was hit with a feeling I can only describe as the deepest kind of instinct.
-I knew it would be him.
+I knew it would be that person.
 And lo and behold, who should show up?
-The man I’d taken note of from across a room.
-There he was.
+The very person I’d taken note of from across a room.
 Finally, we had a chance to talk.

-I have written plenty about the pitfalls and traps of negative relationships — the kind that drain you, challenge you… But today I want to offer up something else.
-I want to share my observations about what makes for a truly beautiful romance and relationship.
+Today I want to offer up my observations about what makes for a truly beautiful romance and relationship.
 I want to share what contentment and love can feel like.

 They are interested in the real you and vice versa

-One of the most striking features of this relationship for me has been just how excited we have each been to discover each other — maybe this speaks to the nature of my previous relationships — but in this one I’ve had the freedom to really be myself and know that my partner wants to know that person, as I really am and not as he imagines me to be.
-He wants to see the real me, and I want to see the real him.
+One of the most striking features of this relationship for me has been just how excited we have each been to discover and get to know each other.
+Maybe this speaks to the nature of my previous relationships and their detachment, but in this one I’ve had the freedom to really be myself and know that my partner wants to know that person, as I really am and not as they imagine me to be.
+They wants to see the real me, and I want to see the real them.

 As a person who works in a creative career, I have found this challenging in the past, primarily because my partners have applied a notion of what ‘someone like me’ should be like.
 They assumed I was scattered or unreliable or someone with ‘creative moodiness’ or sometimes even completely incapable of logic.
-Just because I do a creative job doesn’t mean I don’t have my house in order.
-Many traits are assumed according to what we do— accountants must be dull, bankers must be materialistic, etc etc. All of which is crap.
+Just because I do a creative job doesn’t mean I constantly conform to this stereotype.
+Many traits are assumed according to what we do— accountants must be conventional, bankers must be materialistic, etc etc. All of which is crap.
 Even if there is a higher likelihood of someone being a certain way because they do a certain thing, it doesn’t mean that that is a shorthand for who they are.
 There’s still so much to discover.

 You can call each other on your bad behaviour without fear or judgment